quiltdata/quilt/docs/api-python.md

 pkg = wine._filter({'meta': {'_system': {'transform': 'csv'}}})  # Dataframes created from CSVs
 ```

-#### Filter via lambda
+#### Filter with a lambda function
-Lambda filter accepts the node object and its name.
+Lambda filters accept the node object and its name.
 It provides more flexibility, but requires more care when accessing values:

 ``` python
 pkg = wine._filter(lambda node, name: node._meta.get('_system', {}).get('filepath', '').endswith('.data'))